Arizona DUI Causing Death Lawyers

 Real Google reviews from clients we have defended across Phoenix and Maricopa County.
 Every review is from a criminal defense client, never padded with non-legal work.

 Clients reach us searching in many ways, for the best DUI causing death lawyer in Arizona, for lawyers who handle DUI causing death charges, or for Phoenix DUI causing death defense and a Scottsdale DUI causing death attorney.
-However you found us, Tamou Law Group defends DUI causing death cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, with representation statewide.
-Call 623-321-4699 for a free, confidential consultation, 24/7.
+Our Phoenix criminal defense lawyers and Scottsdale criminal defense attorneys defend DUI causing death and other homicide cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, from offices in both cities.
+This page is part of our Arizona violent crimes practice.
+Call 623-321-4699 or contact our team for a free, confidential consultation, 24/7.

-Common questions about fatal-crash charges, penalties, and defenses in Arizona.
+Quick answers to the questions we hear most about DUI causing death charges, penalties, and defenses in Arizona.

 Is there a DUI causing death law in Arizona?